gavincabbage/grsa/README.md

 public key cryptosystem based on the RSA algorithm.
 Built as an abstraction on the GNU Multiple Precision (GMP) library, the data structures and functions included are designed to easily integrate secure encryption in a variety of applications.

-#### Please note that this library exists for learning purposes only and it's security is not verified!
+*Please note that this library exists for learning purposes only and it's security is not verified.
+Do not use this library for any critical applications.
+See the included MIT license for a formal disclaimer.*

 ---